COVID-19 Pandemic:

 “One of the crucial things to navigate the organizations will be how fast leaders can adapt to “new normal”.

 5. Leadership development.
 In times of rapid change of environment, like #CoronaCrisis, all of us need to learn new things fast.
 And leaders need to learn faster.
-One of the crucial things to navigate the organizations will be how fast leaders can adapt to new normal.
+One of the crucial things to navigate the organizations will be how fast leaders can adapt to ‘new normal’.
 Leaders will need to learn fast to make the best of an increased focus to digital transformation, and turn remote work, and a possibility to onboard experts from other geographical locations into their organizations’ competitive advantages.
 Majority of the banks with sufficient capital will, no doubt, survive the crisis.
 But, the banks that will come on the top in a post-crisis environment will be the ones led by infinite minded leaders that can adapt.

 Q: Experts predict that banking customer behavior will potentially change coming out of the post-COVID crisis.
 Do you agree?
 What will be those changes?